-Food of the Gods by Terence McKenna Book Summary & Commentary
+Food of the Gods Summary: 6 Best Lessons from Terence McKenna

 Quick Summary:Food of the Gods says psilocybin mushrooms were responsible for the unusually fast evolutionary growth of the human brain.
 Also it talks about how our relationships to psychoactive plants (including caffeine, sugar and alcohol) shaped human cultures.
 Finally, how we may restore personal, social and ecological balance in the world.